-Leprosy, caused by Mycobacterium leprae, remains a significant public health concern despite India achieving leprosy elimination at the national level in 20051."The disease primarily affects the skin and peripheral nerves, and sensory leading to motor impairments."Leprosy reactions are acute of heightened inflammation. disrupting the otherwise chronic course of the disease2."
+Leprosy, caused by Mycobacterium leprae, remains a significant public health concern despite India achieving leprosy elimination at the national level in 20051."The disease primarily affects the skin and peripheral nerves, leading to sensory and motor impairments.
+"Leprosy reactions are acute episodes of heightened inflammation, disrupting the otherwise chronic course of the disease2."

-Leprosy reactions are broadly classified into two types."Type 1 reactions occur in borderline forms of leprosy and result from a cell mediated delayed hypersensitivity response to M. leprae antigens."These reactions manifest as inflamed pre-existing skin lesions and neuritis.
-Type 2 reactions occur in borderline leprosy and lepromatous leprosy and result from immune complex deposition, causing painful nodules, neuritis, and systemic symptoms such as fever and joint pain.
+Leprosy reactions are broadly classified into two types.
+"Type 1 reactions occur in borderline forms of leprosy and result from a cell mediated delayed hypersensitivity response to M. leprae antigens.
+"These reactions manifest as inflamed pre-existing skin lesions and neuritis3.
+Type 2 reactions occur in borderline leprosy and lepromatous leprosy and result from immune complex deposition, causing painful nodules, neuritis, and systemic symptoms such as fever and joint pain4.